 function fileselectbtn_oc(wxformbitmapbutton me) end function sFilename function closebtn_oc(wxformbutton me) end function function okbtn_oc(wxformbutton me) end function function errormsg(string s) end function

-This code will not do anything when an Event occurs but it will allow us to see the form.
-If you press execute (CTRL+E) the program will fail as we have not yet assigned the form to a window.
-That is what we are doing now
+This code will not do anything when an event occurs (a button is pressed) but will allow us to see and use the form.
+If you now try to execute (CTRL+E) the program, it will fail since we have not yet assigned the form to a window.
+That is the next stop

 Creating a window

-In the main function you created earlier we will now be creating a dialog and initialising the form we have just made.
+In the main function you created earlier (in AdvancedIOGUI.sma in the example version) we will now be creating a dialogue and initialising the form we have just made.
 To do so we first need to declare the following variables

 wxform f wxdialog d integer iError